 For further information on your obligations or for assistance with your audit, contact Sophie Grace today.

-Ivana works with the Compliance and Legal Team with a particular focus on Marketing, PR and Office Management.
+Ivana works with the Compliance and Legal Team with a particular focus on Marketing and Compliance.
 Ivana specialises in enhancing client relationships and supporting the Compliance and Legal Team.
 She assists clients with initial enquiries and ensures clients receive the latest regulatory updates through Sophie Grace social media channels, the monthly newsletter and the website blog page.
 She focuses on website development and management.
 Ivana also assists the Compliance and Legal Team in drafting documentation for clients.